Links of interest

 Leila is a harpist/vocalist/songwriter currently based in Los Angeles.
 On top of all the usual harpist things (seriously, hire them for your wedding because I would), they front Love Underwater, a folk-punk band you should definitely check out.
 We’ve worked together a lot, most notably on the world premieres of Take What You Want and People Talk.

 Alex is the trumpet professor at Grand Valley State University and an ASU doctoral alum.
 He’s been involved in my work since 2014; he played on premieres and early performances of Sibling Rivalry and RPM, and he’s commissioned Earthquake City, Storm Warning, and Helios.
 Check out his debut record, Volti Subito, featuring a truly fearsome arrangement of Paganini’s second violin concerto.
-Helios will be featured on his second album (stay tuned for a release date).
+Helios is featured on his second album, VOLANTE, available now.

 Sara is a versatile trumpeter-composer-badass based in Los Angeles.
 She’s an avid creator and a gifted music technologist, and her flugelhorn chops are killer.
 She played on the quartet version of RPM for my mid-residency recital at CalArts.
 Check out her SoundCloud and watch her mid-residency recital here.